-We are interested in photophysics in emerging semiconductors, with a particular focus on quasi-particles, such as polarons, excitons, and polaritons.
-These quasiparticles are important to a range of optoelectronic processes, including light emission, lasing, and solar energy conversion.
-A main research thrust in the latter is to explore hot carrier or multi-exciton harvesting to increase solar cell efficiency beyond the Shockley-Queisser limit.
-We employ state-of-the-art experimental techniques, many of them based on ultrafast lasers, to study interesting material systems (organic semiconductors, hybrid semiconductors, quantum confined materials, and 2D van der Waals semiconductors and interfaces, etc.).
-Our favorite tools/toys include, among others, time-resolved two-photon photoemission spectroscopy, femtosecond nonlinear optical spectroscopies, transient absorption and time-resolved fluorescence spectroscopies and microscopies, 2D electronic spectroscopies, and scanning probe spectroscopies.
-As examples, recent discoveries in our lab showed how an electron is protected in lead halide perovskite as a large polaron, how an exciton can split into two in organic semiconductors via the singlet fission process, and how an electron-hole pair can escape the Coulomb potential at a van der Waals interface.
+We are interested in photophysics in nano, molecular, and hybrid semiconductors and interfaces.
+A main focus is on the dynamics of quasiparticles, such as excitons, polarons, and polaritons, that are important to a range of optoelectronic processes.
+We employ state-of-the-art experimental techniques, including, among others, time-resolved photoemission spectroscopy, femtosecond nonlinear optical spectroscopies, transient absorption and time-resolved fluorescence spectroscopies and microscopies, 2D electronic spectroscopies, and scanning probe spectroscopies.
+As examples, recent discoveries in our lab revealed how dynamic screening and large polaron formation can make lead halide perovskite defect tolerant, how an exciton can split into two in organic semiconductors via the singlet fission process, and how an electron-hole pair can escape the Coulomb potential at a van der Waals interface.